 - auto: Enable automatic album art fetching during import.
 Default: yes. - cautious: Pick only trusted album art by ignoring filenames that do not contain one of the keywords in cover_names.
+Default: no.

-Default: no. - cover_names: Prioritize images containing words in this list.
+- cover_names: Prioritize images containing words in this list.
 Default: cover front art album folder. - minwidth: Only images with a width bigger or equal to minwidth are considered as valid album art candidates.
 Default: 0. - maxwidth: A maximum image width to downscale fetched images if they are too big.
 The resize operation reduces image width to at most maxwidth pixels.
 The height is recomputed so that the aspect ratio is preserved. - enforce_ratio: Only images with a width:height ratio of 1:1 are considered as valid album art candidates if set to yes.
 It is also possible to specify a certain deviation to the exact ratio to still be considered valid.
 This can be done either in pixels (enforce_ratio: 10px) or as a percentage of the longer edge (enforce_ratio: 0.5%).
 Default: no. - sources: List of sources to search for images.
 An asterisk expands to all available sources.
 Default: filesystem coverart amazon albumart, i.e., everything but wikipedia, google and fanarttv.
 Enable those sources for more matches at the cost of some speed.
 They are searched in the given order, thus in the default config, no remote (Web) art source are queried if local art is found in the filesystem.
-To use a local image as fallback, move it to the end of the list. - google_key: Your Google API key (to enable the Google Custom Search backend).
+To use a local image as fallback, move it to the end of the list.
+For even more fine-grained control over the search order, see the section on Album Art Sources below. - google_key: Your Google API key (to enable the Google Custom Search backend).
 Default: None. - google_engine: The custom search engine to use.
 Default: The beets custom search engine, which searches the entire web. - fanarttv_key: The personal API key for requesting art from fanart.tv.
 See below. - store_source: If enabled, fetchart stores the artwork's source in a flexible tag named art_source.
 See below for the rationale behind this.
 Default: no.